-- ▶ A Markov chain is irreducible if for any pairs of states x and y there is an n so that the probability that the chain moves from x to y in n steps is nonzero. - ▶ If a chain starts at x the (random) number of steps T before it revisits x is called the return time.
-A state is called positive recurrent if the expectation of T is finite. - ▶ The period of a state x is the greatest common divisor of the numbers m so that Pr(T = m) > 0.
+- ▶ A Markov chain is irreducible if for any pairs of states x and y there is an n so that the probability that the chain moves from x to y in n steps is nonzero. - ► If a chain starts at x the (random) number of steps T before it revisits x is called the return time.
+A state is called positive recurrent if the expectation of T is finite. - The period of a state x is the greatest common divisor of the numbers m so that Pr(T = m) > 0.
 In an irreducible chain all states have the same period.
-If this period is 1 the chain is called aperiodic. - ▶ A Markov chain is called ergodic if it is irreducible, aperiodic, and all states have a finite expected return time.
+If this period is 1 the chain is called aperiodic. - A Markov chain is called ergodic if it is irreducible, aperiodic, and all states have a finite expected return time. - For Markov chains with continuous state spaces, ergodicity is based on similar definitions.